Jack Barry (Gaelic footballer)

-Jack Barry (born 1990s) is a Gaelic footballer who plays for the Na Gaeil club and the Kerry county team.
+Jack Barry (born 24 December 1994) is a Gaelic footballer who plays for the Na Gaeil club and formerly of the Kerry county team.

 Underage

 Barry played for the Kerry minor team in 2012 and the 2015 under-21 team, bit had little success in either grade.

 He made his league debut against Donegal in 2017 and his senior championship debut against Clare in 2017.

 Barry started for Kerry in the 2019 All-Ireland Senior Football Championship Final drawn game, departing late on with an injury, but was back for the start of the replay.